Find out more about the Tri-Institutional MD-PhD Program's financial support, curriculum, and more.

 How is the Tri-Institutional MD-PhD Program structured?

 Students complete two full years of medical school, followed by 3.5-4.5 years of graduate school.
-Students receive their PhD and go on to complete the final 1.5 years of medical school.
+After students receive their PhD, they return to medical school for 1.5 years to complete their training.

 Please see our Program At-A-Glance for more details.

-Why does the PhD portion of the MD-PhD Program take only 3.5 years instead of 5?
+Why does the PhD portion of the MD-PhD Program take only 3.5-4.5 years?

 MD-PhD students receive graduate level credit for the courses they've taken during their first two years of medical school.
 In addition, MD-PhD students take special courses designed specifically for them during their pre-clinical years.